Gathering relevant data is the single most important thing in data-driven web development and personalization.

 - Custom data, such as author, color, or availability

-After you've set up product tracking, you can check at any time whether the Frosmo Platform is receiving product data from the site.
+Once you've set up product tracking on your site, you can at any time check whether the Frosmo Platform is receiving product data from the site.

-You can set up custom actions to track basically any visitor activity or state on your site, such as a button click, login status, or form submission.
-You can use this information to create conversion definitions, segment visitors, and control whether to display modifications.
-Events tracked using custom actions are not stored in the Frosmo back end or shown in the statistics for your site.
-You can track custom actions through the data layer.
+You can set up custom actions to track basically any visitor activity or state on your site, such as a button click, form submission, or login status.
+You can use custom actions to segment visitors, fire triggers, and control whether to display modifications.

 Triggers allow you to detect a particular event on a web page and take a predefined action based on that event.
 For example, when a visitor views a specific page or product, or clicks a specific element, you can define a trigger to show related content to them.
 You can also use triggers to segment visitors, and to create your own conversion definitions.